Best tubeless road tyres 2026: Faster, more comfortable and less puncture-prone

 The current version of the popular Schwalbe Pro One tubeless road tyre comes with Schwalbe's latest Addix compound and Souplesse casing that promise decreased rolling resistance and increased comfort over the previous version.

 When translated onto the road, that makes for a tyre that rolls well, offers good levels of puncture protection and impressive levels of grip, resulting in a great all-around road tyre.
-It's not the fastest-feeling tyre on this list, but it is a decent weight and was durable beyond our expectations.
+It's not the fastest-feeling tyre on this list and our tests found a significantly higher rolling resistance than the Continental GP5000 S TR, but it is a decent weight and was durable beyond our expectations.

 What's more, the tubeless setup was a breeze, which is less common than we'd like, even today.
 Read our detailed review of the Schwalbe Pro One TLE tyres to see how they earned their spot in this guide.

-The best tubeless road tyre for bad weather
+The best tubeless road tyre for puncture protection

 Specifications